 Using alkaline based products on your skin, rather than acid based as so many other skincare regimes are, makes scientific sense.
 Your skin will be more hydrated, nourished and supported, meaning that it’s better able to cope with the extra strains of pregnancy hormones.

-So relax and take comfort from knowing that our products are looking after your skin, quite literally at a skin-deep level.
+So relax and take comfort from knowing that our products are looking after your skin, quite literally at a skin-deep level and are the best acne treatment safe for pregnancy.
 And that’s certainly one less thing to have to think about.